mariamnassar19/ML-project/README.md

 2. **Navigate the App**:
    - **Upload CSV**: Upload a CSV file with a `sentence` column.
    - **Input Sentence**: Enter a single sentence in the text area.
-   - **Input Long Text**: Enter long text, such as paragraphs or song lyrics.
+   - **Input Long Text**: Enter long text, such as paragraphs or song lyrics, and get detailed predictions.
-   - **YouTube Video URL**: Enter a YouTube video URL to analyze the audio.
    - **Find YouTube Videos by Difficulty**: Select a difficulty level to get video suggestions.
-   - **Record or Upload Audio**: Upload an audio file to transcribe and analyze.
+   - **Feedback**: Provide feedback about a prediction.

 ## Requirements